Classroom proof that

 One day, while still working as a substitute:

 The teacher stood quietly in the doorway and said, “May I help you?”
 I looked at him.
 The children looked at him.
 Silence.
-A respectful silence.
-The man was of slight stature, plain in appearance, and had a slight limp.
-He also had a quiet presence that penetrated us all.
-He asked what the problem was and listened quietly and fully.
-He then placed a gentle hand on one boy’s shoulder and suggested that he “come with me for a while.”
+A respectful silence. … He also had a quiet presence that penetrated us all. … He then placed a gentle hand on one boy’s shoulder and suggested that he “come with me for a while.”
 The class returned to work.

 I left that day determined to discover and develop within myself that same inner presence that radiated love and will, gentleness and firmness, and loving strength.